 What is the microbiome?

 Our human digestive tract is home to one of the most dense and diverse microbial ecosystems in the known universe.
-Trillions of microbes call us home.
-These microbial communities, the habitat they live in, and their repertoire of activity are known as the ‘gut microbiome’.
-Research has shown that the gut microbiome performs many crucial bodily functions, such as digesting food, protecting us against harmful bacteria, and supporting our immune system.
+These microbial communities, the habitat they live in, their metabolites and other components of their repertoire of activity are known as the ‘intestinal microbiome’.
+Research has shown that the intestinal microbiome performs many crucial bodily functions, such as digesting food, protecting us against harmful bacteria, and interacting with our immune system.